jlinoff/pam/README.md

 <img src="www/help/pam-prefs-enable-printing-menu.png" width="400" alt="pam-prefs-enable-printing-menu">

-When you click on "Print", PAM will print the records with the passwords visible.
+When you click on "Print", PAM will open a print-ready document showing all visible records with passwords in plain text, formatted as a compact two-column card layout suitable for estate planning.
 This is what it looks like for the example records.

 <img src="www/help/pam-prefs-enable-printing-example.png" width="400" alt="pam-prefs-enable-printing-example">